xymaxim/ytpb/docs/package/usage.rst

    8, 0, 30), sequence=93610, cut_at=4.387692928314209, is_end=True,
    falls_into_gap=False))

-Behind the scenes, the instance of :class:`ytpb.locate.SegmentLocator` is used to locate moments at lower level:
+The instance of :class:`~ytpb.locate.SegmentLocator` is used to locate moments at lower level:

 .. code-block:: python